cypnk/Portable-Computer-Shell/README.md

 # Portable-Computer-Shell
 A set of 3D printable enclosure designs for a DIY computer

 This is a generic enclosure which is meant for hobbyist use.
 The side compartments support BL-5C type batteries and pathways are made to the center compartment which can hold the main electronics.
 The keyboard supports Cherry MX style keyswitches and Costar stabilizers.
-The cover/lid can support a monitor or other type of display or can be left as-is.
+The cover/lid can support a monitor, or other type of display, or can be left as-is.
 The lid can be attached to the main body with off-the-shelf friction hinges.

 Files: